 “I think there were suspicions relatively quickly, if for no other reason than he declined to be fingerprinted,” Glassman said.

-Rini initially stuck to his story that he was Timmothy but admitted he wasn’t the missing boy when confronted with the DNA evidence, Ben Glassman, US attorney for the Southern District of Ohio, said two weeks ago.
+Rini initially stuck to his story that he was Timmothy but admitted he wasn’t the missing boy when confronted with the DNA evidence, Glassman said.

-Rini told investigators he learned of the boy’s 2011 disappearance from an episode of ABC’s “20/20,” Glassman said, noting a rerun of an episode aired this year.
+Rini told investigators he learned of the boy’s 2011 disappearance from an episode of ABC’s “20/20,” Glassman said, noting a rerun of an episode aired several weeks ago.

 Rini has claimed to be a victim of child sex trafficking in the past, Glassman said.
 He made two previous reports to law enforcement in northern Ohio, according to the US attorney, who declined to provide more details.